skiselev/Z80-512K/Assembly_Instructions.md

 ![Assembled board](images/Z80-512K-1.2-Assembled_Board-800px.jpg)

-### 5. Connect place jumper over J1 or connect a battery
+### 5. Place a jumper over J1 or connect a battery

 * If SRAM battery backup is not needed, place a jumper on J1 connector
 * If SRAM battery is desired, install two AAA batteries in the battery holder, and connect battery holder to J1 connector